 Resveratrol– According to a study published by the National Institute of Health, individuals who took 200 mg of resveratrol per day for 26 weeks saw significant improvements in memory compared to those who did not take the supplement.
 Researchers and scientists involved in the study concluded that the antioxidant properties in resveratrol are effective in slowing the rate in which the hippocampus and other parts of the brain deteriorate as we get older.

 Phosphatidylserine – This supplement contains compounds known as phospholipids, which have been shown to preserve brain health.
 According to several well-regarded studies, taking as little as 400 mg of phosphatidylserine per day can improve memory as well as thinking and problem-solving skills.
+This is why so many people look to take supplements like Alpha Brain that have phospholipids as an ingredient.

 Creatine – Although commonly thought of as a workout supplement, creatine can also help improve cognitive function as well, especially among vegetarians.
 A study published by Healthline, an online resource for health information, revealed that vegetarians who took 5 grams of creatine per day for 6 weeks saw marked improvements in their working memory.